kkhatr2/Logistic_Log-Linear_Models/README.md

 Logistic Regression and Log-Linear Models

-Data and problems are from the book:\n
+Data and problems are from the book:
 Introduction to Generalized Linear Models, Annette.
-J. Dobson (1990)\n Chapters 8 and 9.
+J. Dobson (1990) Chapters 8 and 9.